gtalarico/pyairtable/docs/source/getting-started.rst

 To begin, you will need an API key or a personal access token.
 If you do not have one yet, see `the Airtable guide to personal access tokens <https://airtable.com/developers/web/guides/personal-access-tokens>`_.

-(You can also use legacy API keys with this library, but be aware that `Airtable has deprecated API keys <https://support.airtable.com/docs/airtable-api-key-deprecation-notice>`_ and they will stop working in February 2024.)
+`Airtable has deprecated API keys <https://support.airtable.com/docs/airtable-api-key-deprecation-notice>`_ and they will stop working with the API in February 2024.
+Both can be used interchangeably with this library.

+This library will not persist your access token anywhere.
 Your access token should be securely stored.
-This library will not persist your access token anywhere.
 A common method is to `store it as an environment variable <https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html>`_ and load it using ``os.environ``.